diffplug/gitfromscratch/branches/sticky-notes-and-paintbrushes/sticky-notes-and-paintbrushes.md

 2. We create a new branch, and name it 123.
 3. We checkout 123 (this makes 123 the new HEAD).
 4. We commit 1, then 2, then 3.
-5. We create another new branch, name it ABC, and check it out (now ABC is the new HEAD)
+5. We create another new branch, name it ABC, and check it out (now ABC is the new HEAD).
 6. 123 disappears, so we add it as a tip.
 7. We commit A, then B, then C.